rndexe/nowtransmitting/src/programmes/lectures/real-time-contagion-science-in-the-21st-century-the-role-of-data-and-computing.md

 ---
-title: "V_Real-Time Contagion Science in the 21st Century: The Role of Data and Computing"
+title: "Real-Time Contagion Science in the 21st Century: The Role of Data and Computing"
 permalink: programmes/lectures/real-time-contagion-science/
 cata: transmission